Xiaomi Mi WiFi Router 3G

 Signal strength WLAN

-The built-up by the router WLAN convinces in both the 2.4 GHz, and 5 GHz network through constant signal at high range, Although the router in terms of data throughput is not quite the much more expensive Xiaomi R3P keep in mind, however, the Xiaomi router 3G shows above-average performance in view of the price.
+The WLAN built up by the router is convincing both in the 2.4 GHz and 5 GHz network with a constant signal with a long range.
+In terms of data throughput, the router cannot quite match the much more expensive one Xiaomi R3P keep in mind, however, the Xiaomi router 3G shows above-average performance in view of the price.
 The transition between 2.4 GHz and 5 GHz is fluent.

 NAS function and data throughput

-In contrast to its predecessor, the Xiaomi router is 3G instead of with USB 2.0, with USB 3.0 fitted.
-The management of the connected storage medium via the Mi WiFi app.
-The File management The app is clearly arranged and the downloading and uploading works without any problems.
-If you have that Samba Server Plugin Activated via the app, you can also conveniently create a network drive via the PC and access the storage medium.
+In contrast to its predecessor, the Xiaomi Router 3G is equipped with USB 2.0 instead of USB 3.0.
+The connected storage medium is managed via the Mi WiFi app.
+The file management via the app is clear and downloading and uploading works without any problems.
+If you activate the Samba server plug-in via the app, you can also conveniently create a network drive via the PC and access the storage medium.

-If you want to use the USB 3.0 function, it must be activated separately via the web interface or the app.
-At the same time, it should be noted that the USB 3.0 data transfers may interfere with the 2.4G WiFi.
+If you want to use the USB 3.0 function, it has to be activated separately via the web interface or the app.
+At the same time it is pointed out that the USB 3.0 data transmission can interfere with the 2.4G WiFi.
 In the test, however, no differences or impairments were noticeable.
-Rather, the data throughput with active or deactivated USB 3.0 function was almost identical at least in the WLAN.
-Only in the LAN there was a noticeable speed difference with regard to the data transmission.
+Rather, the data throughput with active or deactivated USB 3.0 function was almost identical, at least in the WLAN.
+Only in the LAN was there a noticeable difference in speed with regard to data transmission.

 Transmission in the LAN